favstats/ds3_r_intro/README.md

 ## Alternatives to local RStudio

-If you cannot install R or RStudio on your computer for any reason, you have two options to follow along:
+If you cannot install R or RStudio on your computer for any reason, you have two options to follow along: *Binder* or *Google Colab*.

 + Simply start a **Binder** instance which will create a session of RStudio in your Browser (may take a little bit):